atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 * See where your usage is within free tier limits and limits you set.
 * Estimate your usage each month based on consumption of the budget
 * Make decisions on frequently updated usage and cost data.
 Budget data is updated three times each day to give you the most accurate information.
 * Create alerts based on a budget to notify you or others as budget thresholds are reached.
+Each budget alert notification can be sent to up to 10 email addresses and 1 SNS topic for subscribers.

 Take a few minutes and create an initial basic budget by following this guide [Create your first Budget](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html).